Arnas-Droid/Portfolio/index.md

 <div style="display: flex; align-items: center;">
   <div style="flex: 1; padding-right: 20px;">
     <p><strong>Simple Render Program</strong></p>
     <p>During this project I got introduced to graphics programming through OpenGL and didn’t really speak to me due to struggles with rendering from file.
-While it was working for the most part there was parts that were missing when rendering to screen.</p>
+While it was working for the most part there was parts that were missing when rendering to screen.
+Other than that, though this project at a very basic level showed how to work with OpenGL and I created simple movement, camera system, and more inner workings.</p>
   </div>
   <div style="flex: 1;">
     <iframe width="100%" height="315"